LimboDancer-Canary/QuantumOfTrust/QoT_Professional_Network_UX_Analysis.md

 **Publication consent** follows the same mutual sign-off pattern but controls *visibility*, not trust weight.
 For multi-provider contracts, publication requires consent from consumer AND any provider whose phase would be revealed.

 **QA as a separate contract**: Quality Assurance is a valid skill type.
-QA professionals earn trust through their own contracts-+not as a phase within someone else's build contract:
+QA professionals earn trust through their own contracts--not as a phase within someone else's build contract:

 ```
 Contract A: Build the thing